Risk management

 Our approach

 Our Risk Appetite Policy is integral to our approach.
-It outlines specific constraints that define the total level of risk that Sun Life is willing to accept.
+It outlines specific constraints that define the type and amount of risk that Sun Life is willing to accept.

 • tone from the top